 Self Lock is the unique feature that lets you protect your identity in E-Verify and Self Check by placing a "lock" in E-Verify on your Social Security number (SSN).
 This helps prevent anyone else from using your SSN for an E-Verify case.
 If an employer enters your locked SSN in E-Verify to confirm employment authorization, it will result in an E-Verify Tentative Nonconfirmation (mismatch).
 With Self Lock, you are always in control - you can unlock your SSN any time a new employer needs to confirm your employment authorization in E-Verify.
 Your Self Lock remains active as long as your account remains valid, and you have not unlocked your SSN.
 The Self Lock feature is only available to myE-Verify account holders.

 Employment-related identity fraud could mean that someone else is working under your identity and using your SSN.
 If this happens, someone else’s wages could be reported in your name to the Internal Revenue Service, the Social Security Administration, and other authorities.
 By using Self Lock, you can block someone from committing this fraud if they start working for an E-Verify employer.
 Even if you are not currently working, you may want to protect your SSN and identity with Self Lock.

 To access Self Lock, you must be logged in to your myE-Verify account.

-In addition, you must select and answer 3 challenge questions.
-It is important to select questions you can easily remember because you will need to answer them to verify your identity if you receive an E-Verify tentative nonconfirmation due to Self Lock.
+To lock your SSN, you must select and answer three challenge questions.
+Select questions you can easily answer, because you will need to answer them again to verify your identity if you receive an E-Verify Tentative Nonconfirmation (mismatch) due to Self Lock.